uptane/uptane-standard/uptane-standard.md

 An Uptane implementation SHOULD include a time server, but MAY use another secure source of time.
 If the time server is used, it MUST conform to the following requirements:

 The Time Server SHALL receive a sequence of tokens from a vehicle representing all of its ECUs.
-In response, it SHALL sign each token together with the current time.
+In response, it SHALL return a signed response containing the sequence of tokens, together with the current time.

 The Time Server SHALL expose a public interface allowing primaries to communicate with it.
 This communication MAY occur over FTP, FTPS, SFTP, HTTP, or HTTPS.